 The Conference for Creative Content is a two-day media arts conference focused to provide our creative community a space for meaningful discourse on media and entertainment.
 With panel and seminar topics covering new media technologies, media platforms, distribution, C3 celebrates creativity and diversity through a forum with established pioneers in entertainment, academia, and professional guilds.
 Within this intimate space, it our goal to connect our aspiring and emerging content creators with creative individuals leading the charge.

-The VC Archives serves as an integral part of our documentary-based production activities as we have documented various Asian American social movements and communities in California.
+The VC Vault serves as an integral part of our documentary-based production activities as we have documented various Asian American social movements and communities in California.
 Additionally, preserved films and videos were used for education and organizing work around setting up ethnic studies programs on local campuses, city redevelopment issues, the redress campaign for Japanese Americans interned during World War II, and the declaration of martial law in the Philippines.
-VC’s own past in all media, narrative films, documentaries and educational projects are intertwined with the Asian Pacific American movements of the 1970s, and in itself represents a rich resource of the Asian Pacific American movements for students, researchers, and filmmakers.
+VC’s own past in media, narrative films, documentaries and educational projects are intertwined with the Asian Pacific American movements of the 1970s, and in itself represents a rich resource of the APA movements for students, researchers, and filmmakers.
 To date, VC materials have been used in numerous films, videos, educational materials, publications, and major photographic exhibits across the United States.
 Click here to view the product catalog.